Des Moines-West Des Moines, IA

 Supply and demand are in equilibrium.
 No unusual activity on either side of the market.

-Des Moines's 6 counties show moderate divergence — Madison County carries the most risk (High Risk) while Jasper County anchors the lower end.
+Des Moines's 6 counties show moderate divergence — Warren County carries the most risk (Elevated) while Jasper County anchors the lower end.

 Des Moines, IA shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Madison County contributes the most structural risk (High Risk, driven by price momentum), while Jasper County anchors the lower end (Below Average).
+Warren County contributes the most structural risk (Elevated, driven by permits per capita), while Jasper County anchors the lower end (Low Risk).

 | County | Score ▼ |